 Updated 2 May 2022

-Refer to this fact sheet – Best Practice Early Childhood under the heading ‘People with symptoms‘ for the latest guidance from Public Health on close contact rules in ECEC settings.
+Refer to this fact sheet – Best Practice Early Childhood (PDF, 76KB) under the heading ‘Workers and children with symptoms‘ for the latest guidance from Public Health on close contact rules in ECEC settings.

 In event of an outbreak at an ECEC, Public Health has advised that persons who have contracted COVID-19 within an 8 week period are not required to test.